nipsysdev/storeman/README.md

-# StoreMan - A simple Logos Storage GUI node
+# storeman - A simple Logos Storage GUI node

-StoreMan is a Desktop & Android app for connecting, uploading and downloading files from Logos Storage.
+storeman is a Desktop & Android app for connecting, uploading and downloading files from Logos Storage.

 ## Getting Started